Internet-Draft Rego Policy in OAuth March 2026

 5. API Request: Client presents token to Resource Server.

-8. Enforcement: RS enforces OPA's allow/deny decision.
+9. Enforcement: RS enforces the policy engine's decision.

-9. Response: RS returns result to client.
+10. Response: RS returns result to client.

 5. Reverse-Guided Authorization